Course Outline

 8:00 AM to 8:30 AM

-Part 2: Overview of Risk: Its Origins, Business Impact, and Opportunities for TransformationA discussion on the nature of risk and its implications for business continuity and sustainability.
-This will also cover the impact of organizational change and its influence on risk management.8:30 AM to 9:45 AM
+Part 2: Overview of Risk: Its Origins, Business Impact, and Opportunities for TransformationA discussion on the nature of risk and its implications for business continuity and survival.
+This segment will also touch upon the impact of organizational change and its influence on risk management.8:30 AM to 9:45 AM

-Group Work One: Six Thinking Hats (30 Minutes Activity + 15 Minutes Synthesis)An exercise to introduce collaborative thinking essential for effective idea dissemination.
-This will help participants identify areas of growth, risk, and neutral impact.9:45 AM to 10:30 AM
+Group Work One: Six Thinking Hats (30 Minutes Activity + 15 Minutes Synthesis)An exercise designed to promote collaborative thinking and effective idea dissemination.
+This activity will help participants identify areas of growth, risk, and neutrality.9:45 AM to 10:30 AM

-Part 3: Identification of RiskAn introduction to simple quality tools and methodologies for identifying risks using available data (utilizing MS EXCEL).10:30 AM to 12:00 PM
+Part 3: Identification of RiskAn introduction to simple quality tools and methodologies for identifying risks using available data.
+Participants will use Microsoft Excel for this purpose.10:30 AM to 12:00 PM

 Lunch 12:00 PM to 1:00 PM